ayush-jain-12/Assignment-Submission-Portal/README.md

 This document explains how to set up and run the Assignment Submission Portal backend system built with Spring Boot and MongoDB.
 Follow the steps below to get started.

 ## Prerequisites

+IntelliJ, Eclipse or any other suitable JAVA-based IDE

 Java Development Kit (JDK) 17 or higher
 Ensure Java is installed and added to your system's PATH.